3 Factors that Influence Agriculture Food Supply Chain Disruption

 The global smart agriculture market in 2018 was approximately USD 6455 million which is expected to grow at a CAGR of 13.09% to reach USD 19625 million by 2027.
 The world population is expected to reach 10 billion by 2050.
 Crop production and farming activities need to increase to meet the demands of the growing population.
 Agriculture companies need to increase their presence in meeting these demands.
 The Asia Pacific was the largest region in the agriculture market followed by North America in 2021.
 The agriculture market is segmented into crop production, animal produce, and other rural activities.

-However the agriculture supply chain in India faces several challenges like fragmentation of land holdings, lack of access to technology and credit, inefficient marketing and distribution and lack of infrastructure.
+However the agriculture and food supply chain in India faces several challenges like fragmentation of land holdings, lack of access to technology and credit, inefficient marketing and distribution and lack of infrastructure.

 India has the highest net-cropped area and a fast-growing population which makes it difficult to balance.
 It is said that India’s population is growing faster than the rate at which India is currently producing.
 Even though we have the largest net crop and agriculture contributes majorly to the GDP, India’s agriculture has the potential to influence the world market.

-Why is there a need for a Food Supply Chain?
+Why is there a need for a Agricultural Food Supply Chain?

 The structure of a supply chain differs from one product to another, it takes into account many factors like organizational behavior, product characteristics, shelf life, marketing, number of players, etc while formulating a supply chain model.
 The recent Indian agriculture market is forced to make certain changes resulting in globalization and increased risks.
 The Indian Government has been strategically developing models and policies like Pradhan Mantri Krishi Sinchai Yojana, Paramparagat Krishi Vikas Yojana (PKVY), and National Agriculture Market (eNAM), National Mission for Sustainable Agriculture (NMSA), aiding various supply chains and agriculture as a whole.Global supply chain